suggap

 Midnight Express

-Midnight Express is a 1978 prison drama film directed by Alan Parker and adapted by Oliver Stone from Billy Hayes's 1977 memoir of the same name.
-The film centers on Hayes (played by Brad Davis), a young American student, who is sent to a Turkish prison for trying to smuggle hashish out of the country.
+Midnight Express is a 1978 prison drama film directed by Alan Parker and adapted by Oliver Stone from Billy Hayes's 1977 memoir.
+It stars Brad Davis, with Irene Miracle and Bo Hopkins in supporting roles.
+The film centers on Hayes, a young American student, who is sent to a Turkish prison for trying to smuggle hashish out of the country.
 The film's title is prison slang for his escape attempt.
-The cast also features Irene Miracle, John Hurt, Bo Hopkins, Paul L. Smith and Randy Quaid.

 Plot

-On vacation in Istanbul, Turkey in 1970, American college student Billy Hayes straps of hashish bricks to his chest.
-As he and his girlfriend Susan are about to board a plane back to the United States, Billy is detained by Turkish police (who are on high alert for terrorist attacks), arrested and strip-searched.
+"The following is based on a true story.
+It began October 6, 1970 in Istanbul, Turkey."
+On vacation in Istanbul, American college student Billy Hayes straps of hashish bricks to his chest.
+As he and his girlfriend Susan are about to board a plane back to the US, Billy is frisked by soldiers (who are on high alert for terrorist attacks) who discover the drug.
+Billy is then arrested by the police and strip-searched.